Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Do not water Hedera helix on a schedule to avoid either overwatering or underwatering as both are detrimental to the growth of the plant.

 Water your Hedera helix thoroughly in spring and summer while allowing the top 2 inches of soil to dry a little between waterings.
-Keep the soil moderately moist and avoid soggy soil to prevent yellowing and leaf drop.
+Keep the soil moderately moist and avoid soggy soil to prevent rotting, drooping, yellowing and leaf drop.

 Do not allow the plant to sit in soggy soil as it can lead to rotting and death of the plant.
 Therefore, use a pot that has a drainage hole and well-draining soil.